Leonardo Sepúlveda

-Leonardo Sepúlveda (born June 18, 2001) is a professional footballer who plays as a centre-back or left-back for Liga MX club Guadalajara.
+Leonardo Sepúlveda (born June 18, 2001) is a professional footballer who plays as a centre-back or left-back for Liga de Expansión MX club UdeG, on loan from Liga MX club Guadalajara.
 Born in the United States and a former American youth international, he has most recently represented Mexico at under-21 level.

 Club career

 Sepulveda played for the LA Galaxy youth academy at the under-16 and under-18 levels.
 He also appeared four times for LA Galaxy II in USL in 2017.

 On August 16, 2019, Sepulveda joined Spanish club Salamanca UDS.
 On July 21, 2021, he moved to Granada, being assigned to the reserve team in Segunda División RFEF.

 International career

 Sepúlveda has represented both the United States and Mexico at the youth level.

 Sepulveda is capped by the United States at the under-16, under-18, and under-20 levels.

 Personal

 Born in the United States, Sepúlveda is of Mexican descent.